 This was the beginning to my passion for native plants.

 When I first started searching for various species to collect seed for propagation, I sometimes encountered a plant I didn't recognize.
 I would consult all of my field guides and usually determine what the plant's identity.
-When I couldn't identify a plant, I would take a pressed specimen to the herbarium at KU.
-The herbarium staff would help me to determine their identity.
-Over the years I kept increasing my knowledge and have become good at identifying unknown plant species.
+When I couldn't identify a plant, I would take a pressed specimen to the R.L.
+McGregor Herbarium at the University of Kansas in Lawrence, Kansas.
+The herbarium staff would help me to determine a plant's identity.
+Over the years I kept increasing my knowledge and have become better at identifying unknown plant species.

 - President of the Kansas Native Plant Society from 2005 to 2007